Siddhant-K-code/Siddhant-K-code/README.md

 #### 🤔 Who Is Siddhant Khare ?

-- 🏫 He is a Junior pursuing a Bachelor’s degree in Computer Science from the Global Engineering College, Jabalpur, India.
+- 🏫 He is a Senior pursuing a Bachelor’s degree in Computer Science from the Global Engineering College, Jabalpur, India & will be graduating in 2023
 - ⚡️ His expertise primarily revolves around JavaScript, React, MERN, Web Development, NestJS, Docker, AWS, and a little bit about Flutter & UI/UX Designs.
 - 🔭 He is currently Working in Gitpod as SWE Intern, he previously worked with GitHub as an Engineering Extern and also collaborating with Multiple Open Source Projects ( [MetaCall](https://github.com/metacall), [Go Students](https://github.com/gostudent) & [Indian Open Source Foundation](https://github.com/IndianOpenSourceFoundation) ) & worked with these Startups in past ( [hikaya-io](https://github.com/hikaya-io) & [TechVault](https://github.com/TechDiscussion) ).
 - ♥️ He is an open-source lover and that's why he regularly contributes to open-source products.